dogweather/forkful/content/en/kotlin/testing-and-debugging/writing-tests.md

 weight: 36
 ---

-## What & Why?

-Writing tests in Kotlin involves crafting code snippets that automatically validate the functional correctness of your software modules, ensuring they work as expected.
-Programmers do it to catch bugs early, facilitate code refactoring, and provide documentation on how software components are intended to work.

 ## How to:
 Kotlin supports test-driven development with various frameworks, the most popular being JUnit, Kotest, and MockK for mocking.
 Here's a simple example using JUnit:

 ```kotlin